Home

 Glenn Terry

-Gainesville legend Joe Courter will serve as grand marshal.
-Joe has worked tirelessly for forty years to publish his popular “Gainesville Iguana” newspaper.
-When most papers have folded, Joe’s marches on with important, intriguing news.
+Gainesville legend Joe Courter served as grand marshal.
+He has worked tirelessly for forty years to publish his popular “Gainesville Iguana” newspaper.
 Past honorees include activists Vivian FIler, Paul Ortiz, and Sheila Payne.

 Use our contact form, sign up to be in the parade, or volunteer form to join the fun.